GaneshJainarain/Heart_Failure_PredictionML/README.md

 #### `K-fold cross-validation`

 As you can see, we divide the samples and the targets associated with them.
 We can divide the data into k different sets which are exclusive of each other.

 This is known as k-fold cross-validation, We can split any data into k-equal parts using KFold from scikit-learn.
 Each sample is assigned a value from 0 to k-1 when using k-fold cross validation.

+#### `Stratified k-fold cross-validation`

+If you have a skewed dataset for binary classification with 90% positive samples and only 10% negative samples, you don't want to use random k-fold cross-validation.

+Using simple k-fold cross-validation for a dataset like this can result in folds with all negative samples.
+In these cases, we prefer using stratified k-fold cross-validation.
+Stratified k-fold cross-validation keeps the ratio of labels in each fold constant.

+So, in each fold, you will have the same 90% positive and 10% negative samples.
+Thus, whatever metric you choose to evaluate, it will give similar results across all folds.

 ### Training our Machine Learning Model